 Note: There are 05 crucial serving rules that every players should know.

 But also there are some “unwritten rules” that you should follow too.
 These rules are to keep the game in the good “etiquette” way – the correct way to play table tennis.

 So here you are, the 8 basic umpire hand signals.

-For example, if the umpire show you fault #1 “Your serve is not high enough”, then you should throw the ball at least
+For example, if the umpire show you fault #1 “Your service is not high enough”, then you should throw the ball at least 16 cm.

 Watch this video to understand more the importance of reading the umpire gestures.

-UNAUTHORIZED USE OR DUPLICATION OF THIS MATERIAL WITHOUT EXPRESS AND WRITTEN PERMISSION FROM THIS BLOG’S AUTHOR IS STRICTLY PROHIBITED.
-EXCERPTS AND LINKS MAY BE USED, PROVIDED THAT FULL AND CLEAR CREDIT IS GIVEN TO PINGSUNDAY WITH APPROPRIATE AND SPECIFIC DIRECTION TO THE ORIGINAL CONTENT.
+©PINGSUNDAY.
+UNAUTHORIZED USE, TRANSLATION OR DUPLICATION OF THIS MATERIAL WITHOUT EXPRESS AND WRITTEN PERMISSION FROM THIS BLOG’S AUTHOR IS STRICTLY PROHIBITED.